 Homemade Egg Noodles

 Put two hands together and scoop out a mound of flour (about a cup.)
 Put out an extra pile of flour and flour hands

 Well, it seemed natural that when, as a young woman, I rented a house with two roommates, I became fast friends with the elderly woman, Maxine, who lived downstairs.
-She taught me how to make her Homemade Egg Noodles like she’d been making them all her life.
+She taught me how to make her Homemade Egg Noodles just like she’d been making them all her life.
 And I’ve been making them ever since.
-Maxine, thank you – and you are still remembered every time I make these.
-I’m pretty sure these Homemade Egg Noodles are German in origin; I never asked Maxine her “pedigree” but the name Maxine is a dead giveaway.

 About Homemade Egg Noodles:

-If you want something close to one of those commercial egg noodles, you’ll need to roll pretty thinly, but after your first taste of Homemade Egg Noodles, all thoughts of those bland dried noodles will be driven from your mind.
+If you want something close to one of those commercial egg noodles, you’ll need to roll pretty thinly, but after your first taste of Homemade Egg Noodles, all thoughts of those bland dried commercial noodles will be driven from your mind.

 If you roll your Homemade Egg Noodles a bit thicker, they’re more like the premium Egg Noodles you can buy frozen.
 Only better.
 And if you want to go just a bit thicker, they’re going to be like the rolled dumplings, “sinkers” as they are called, that you see so often in Southern cooking, in their Chicken and Dumplings.

-Turkey Noodle or Chicken Noodle Soup
+Chicken or Turkey Noodle Soup

-Turkey (or Chicken) Noodle Soup
+Chicken or Turkey Noodle Soup

 Making Homemade Egg Noodles:

 Some recipes I’ve seen for Homemade Egg Noodles use more egg, but I like this simple ratio.
 And I love that there’s no equipment needed but a rolling pin, and in a pinch, you can use a bottle or can.
 It is kind of nice, but not necessary to have a bench scraper.
-I’ve just gotten my first one, almost 40 years after I Maxine taught me this recipe.
+I’ve just gotten my first one, almost 40 years after Maxine taught me this recipe.

-Homemade Egg Noodles are really very easy and don’t take too much time, although sometimes dough can get a bit persnickety and hard to roll.
 You’ll know.
 It will feel tough.
 You’ll just cover it with a towel and give it a “rest” of about 15 minutes or so and it relaxes nicely.
-The first time you make our Homemade Egg Noodles, you’ll want to to allow 30 to 45 minutes.
+The first time you make Homemade Egg Noodles, you’ll want to to allow 30 to 45 minutes, just because you are likely to “work” the dough more and have to rest it.

-After you make them once or twice it goes quite a bit faster – if all goes well and my dough doesn’t tighten up and become difficult and I don’t have to put that naughty dough down for a nap…er…a rest…I can knock these out in about 10 minutes.
-The noodles are more tender, though, if you nest them up and cover them with a tea towel for 30 minutes or so before cooking them.
+After you make them once or twice it goes quite a bit faster – if all goes well and my dough doesn’t tighten up and become difficult (the less you work it the less likely that is to happen) and I don’t have to put that naughty dough down for a nap…er…a rest…I can knock these out in about 10 minutes.

+Homemade Egg Noodles